ldsands/UsefulCodeSnippets/programming_languages/python/python_commands.md

 ## IPython/Jupyter special commands

-Sometimes if I need to look at a lot of output I like to use the terminal rather than VSCode since it can display more output.
+Sometimes if I need to look at a lot of output I like to use the terminal rather than VS Code since it can display more output.
 This command below allows for running a python file from inside of the IPython/Jupyter kernel.

 ```Python
 %run ./monthly_activity.py